dingusdev/dingusppc/README.md

 ## Intended Minimum Requirements

 - Windows 7 or newer (64-bit), Linux 4.4 or newer, Mac OS X 10.9 or newer (64-bit)
+- Intel Core 2 Duo or better
 - 2 GB of RAM
-- Intel Core 2 Duo or better
+- 2 GB of Hard Disk Space
 - Graphics Card with a minimum resolution of 800*600

 ## Compiler Requirements